kchander92/Disaster-Response-Pipelines/README.md

 # Instructions
 1. To process the data, open the Terminal and run the command "python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db".
 2. To create and run the ML pipeline, run the command "python train_classifier.py DisasterResponse.db classifier.pkl".

+# Acknowledgments
+Thanks to [Appen](https://appen.com/) for supplying the data for the Disaster Response Project.